News and Insights

 The Numerof 2022 US Health Insurance Outlook

-Tensions with pharmaceutical manufacturers over high priced drugs will continue, creating openings for new formulary and pricing approaches, as well as biosimilars.
+Tensions with pharmaceutical manufacturers over high priced drugs will continue, creating openings for new formulary and pricing approaches.
 Nevertheless, opportunities for collaboration in areas such as data sharing and risk-based contracting will grow for pharmaceutical and medical device manufacturers alike.

 Given this outlook, what’s next?
 We recommend these key action steps:

 - Collaborate with providers to improve outcomes, reduce cost and increase value

 - Identify providers that can assume accountability and risk